 Pastoral Ministers are people with a recognised call to pastoral ministry who have undergone training with the Diocese of Durham Council for Ministry.
-Karen Snowden was commissioned in July 2010.
-Chris Vass and Jayne Davies were commissioned in 2014.
+Chris Vass was commissioned in 2014.
+Evelyn Leadbetter and Nicola Dursley were commission in 2020.

 We offer Pastoral Care in many ways and situations, including: